richmaduka/PrivacyLab/README.md

 # PrivacyLab
-## An online lab enviroment for privacy engineering. (in develoment stage)
+## An online lab enviroment and framework for privacy engineering. (in develoment stage)

 ### Features:
 - Create unlimited synthetic PII datasets using the database creation tool.